Kalimpong: People, culture, and cuisine

-Languages spoken in Kalimpong include Nepali and Hindi, which are the predominant languages; Lepcha, Limbu, Rai, Tamang, Hindi and English.
+Languages spoken in Kalimpong include Nepali and Hindi, which are the predominant languages; Lepcha, Limbu, Rai, Tamang, and English.
 Though there is a growing interest in cricket as a winter sport in Darjeeling Hills, football still remains the most popular sport in Kalimpong.
-Every year since 1947, the Independence Shield Football Tournament is organized here as part of the two-day-long Independence Day celebrations.
-Former captain of India national football team, Pem Dorjee hails from Kalimpong.
+Every year since 1947, the Independence Shield Football Tournament is organised here as part of the two-day-long Independence Day celebrations.
+Former captain of India national football team, Pem Dorjee Sherpa hails from Kalimpong.

 A popular snack in Kalimpong is the momo, steamed dumplings made of chicken, pork, beef or vegetable cooked in a wrapping of flour and served with watery soup.
 Wai-Wai is a packaged Thai snack made of noodles which are eaten either dry or in soup form.
 Churpee, a kind of hard cheese made from yak's or chauri's (a hybrid of yak and cattle) milk, is sometimes chewed.
 A form of noodle called Thukpa, served in soup form is popular in Kalimpong.
 There are a large number of restaurants which offer a wide variety of cuisines, ranging from Indian to continental, to cater to the tourists.
 Tea is the most popular beverage in Kalimpong, procured from the famed Darjeeling tea gardens.
 Kalimpong has a golf course besides Kalimpong Circuit House.

 The cultural centres in Kalimpong include, the Lepcha Museum and the Zang Dhok Palri Phodang monastery.
 The Lepcha Museum, a kilometre away from the town centre, showcases the culture of the Lepcha community, the indigenous peoples of Sikkim.
 The Zang Dhok Palri Phodong monastery has 108 volumes of the Kangyur, and belongs to the Gelug of Buddhism.